 You will probably end up spending money on food regardless, but having your own stash can certainly save some sanity when people start to get hangry.

 On all of our trips to Disney, we have never brought too many snacks to the park.
 Having a bag of Goldfish for the kids or a granola bar for the adults can really make a difference when you are just 5 minutes away from the front of the line.

-Watching the fireworks at Disney World (and Magic Kingdom in particular) can be the highlight for a lot of people.
+Watching the fireworks at Walt Disney World (and Magic Kingdom in particular) can be the highlight for a lot of visitors.
 The show truly is spectacular, and if you are interested, plan on finding a good spot to watch it.

 While you can see the fireworks from almost anywhere in the park (or anywhere in Orlando, for that matter), getting a good view of the castle is crucial.
 There is a beautiful show projected onto the facade that is coordinated with the fireworks.